vaishnavi168218/internship-learning-journal/Module-05-Data-Preparation/Transformations.md

 ---

 ## 6. Color Conversion
-Converted colored images to grayscale.
+Converted colored images into grayscale.

 Purpose:
-Produce black-and-white versions for analysis or design.
+Create black-and-white versions for analysis.

 ---

 ## 7. Image Filtering
-Applied Gaussian blur and other filters.
+Applied effects such as Gaussian blur.

 Purpose:
-Alter the visual appearance of images.
+Modify the visual appearance of images.

 ---